 It all came back to me recently when I heard some church bells in Totnes ringing out the opening bass melody from ‘We Could Send Letters’.
-Although always one of my AC favourites, I hadn’t heard the song in years, but immediately checked it out again and was blown away by the songwriting quality.
+Although always one of my AC favourites, I hadn’t heard the song in years.

 Cue a period of rediscovery and a realisation that Roddy Frame penned four or five stand-out songs of the ’80s.
 The guy had it all – intelligent lyrics, guitar chops, classic songcraft, good looks.
 Arguably the only thing missing was the classic album that his talent warranted.